napari/napari/docs/howtos/docker.md

 ## Build

-Builds are avilable through [dockerhub](https://hub.docker.com/repository/docker/napari/napari)
+Builds are available in the [GitHub Container Registry](https://github.com/orgs/napari/packages).

 A dockerfile is added to napari root to allow build of a docker image using official napari release.
 It contains two targets built on top of Ubuntu 20.04: